dcmouser/mewlo/doc/sphinx/book/developer/ugliness.rst

     * We implement here some serialized support functions in mmdbmodel_log but they shouldn't be there, they should be more generically implemented in model or field class.
 And we should use a special sqlalchemy column class that knows how to treat it specially.
     * See all mdbmodel_settings

+1/16/14:

+    * There are currently some class-level variables in the MewloDbModel class hierarchy that keep track of things like sqlalchemy tables/relations, etc.; when running things like unit tests which build a site multiple times, this requires some kludgey ugly resetting of this data between creations.
+    * Too many imports in testsite1.py